 The latest thriller Don’t Breathe brought something new to the horror drama featuring the assailant as a blind man.
 I know that if you were like me when you saw the trailer, you saw something unique.
 Possibly, you were intrigued to see how exactly they can take this premise and stretch it into a full length film.
 Trust me when I say they succeeded.

 The movie decided to go with giving us a protagonist that can also be viewed as the antagonist with 3 young adults who have become quite the team of burglars who hit homes under the home security of one of the kids making it easy to break in and not leave a trace.
 With a little bit of a back story, one in particular Rocky played by Jane Levy, needs the money desperately to get her and her little sister out of the clutches of their abusive and drug using mother.
 The score of a lifetime comes their way as they receive a tip of a man who may be hiding a large sum of money in his home that would set up the 3 thieves to quit the game and start over.
 Once inside they find out that just because he is blind doesn’t mean he is defenseless.

-You can already follow, like, and subscribe to our social media pages.
 The podcast show is called “Bitch I Ain’t Scared” Look it up on Facebook, Twitter, and Instagram.

 Curious how I rate each movie I watch?
 Click here

 Make sure to follow me also on IG: moviegeekrob and Twitter: @moviegeek81

 Thanks for visiting my blog.